(This post contains affiliate links. Read my full disclosure.)

 Projects with an IT element are wide-ranging.
 Any kind of software refresh, upgrade, app development, new functionality and so on involves a broad group of stakeholders.
 The group that often gets forgotten is the IT Helpdesk.

-In this article we’ll look at how project teams can better work with the IT team so that that group can be ready to ‘receive’ the project when the time comes to handover the work.
+In this article we’ll look at how project teams can better work with the IT team so that their group can be ready to ‘receive’ the project when the time comes to handover the work.
 We’ll go through 5 tips for working effectively with the support teams while you are mid-project.

 In this article: